dwana49/stupidneurosis/_posts/2014-08-12-be-prefixed.md

 ### to be-Mary: to give us too much of ‘Mary,’

-+ 1812   G. Colman Poet.
-Vagaries 82   The world has been much _be-Mary'd_, of late..we have innumerable sweet little Stanzas..ending with ‘my Mary.’
++ 1812: The world has been much _be-Mary'd_, of late..we have innumerable sweet little Stanzas..ending with ‘my Mary.’

 Also, these _be-_ verbs tend to come in flocks, and appear to have a more humorous tone, as indicated by these (and many of the previous) examples:

-+ 1602: He that minds trishtrash..Him will I _be-lish-lash_.
++ 1602: He that minds trishtrash..Him will I _be-lish-lash_.[^2]
 + 1863: Only a ‘small sin,’ a smug, _be-furred, be-combed, be-scented, be-ribboned, be-lady-loved_ ‘little fox!’

 And finally, even the grammar Nazis can get a kick out of a brief bout of beprefixed banter: